 Partner agencies pick up food ordered from the food bank inventory.
 The agencies "shop" via electronic e-harvest from the Atlanta Community Food Bank, as well as select product from the Georgia Mountain Food Bank facility.
 These agencies include pantries, kitchens and shelters in northeast Georgia.

 Sorting and packing food from food drives and grocery store salvage is a vital component of the food banking process.
-The Volunteer Action Center is a very visible area.
 Community volunteers and groups participate by screening incoming food donated and sorting.
 The Volunteer Action Center is a great place for organizations, large and small, to hold team-building exercises and a staging area for community outreach programs.

 Distributing fresh produce, milk, cheese and other refrigerated items to hungry people is absolutely essential to improving nutrition in our community.
 The cold storage unit provides enough space for a forklift to easily move pallets in and out.
-With this cooler space, Georgia Mountain Food Bank does not have to turn away truck loads of donated product because we lack the cooler space to store it.
+With this cooler space, Georgia Mountain Food Bank has the capacity to accept truck loads of donated product.
 This area allows GMFB the capacity to hold 160 pallets of refrigerated food!

 GMFB's drive-in freezer allows us to provide more nutritional options for our partner agencies and the people in need that they serve.
 It is vital to have freezer space to store poultry and other meats, frozen fruits and vegetables and dairy products.
 The drive-in freezer allows plenty of room for a forklift to move food in and out and allows GMFB the capacity to hold 160 frozen pallets of food.
 We can even adjust the temperature of the cold storage unit in order to transition it into a larger freezer if surplus food arrives at GMFB that needs to be frozen.
 By storing product at -2 degrees, GMFB is able to use the freezer to preserve even more foods supplied by retail stores and donors.

 The meeting room is used for volunteer training, community meetings, agency advisory meetings, product training and board meetings.
-The room is equipped with presentation and sound equipment.
-Also, the room has been furnished to accommodate meal service for a variety of group sizes.
+The room is equipped with presentation and sound equipment, as well as attached kitchen to accomodate meal service for a group of varying sizes, and new furniture added in 2015.

 GMFB's outdoor community garden is located on the side of Boomershine Logistics Facility.
 Its main purpose is to serve as an educational tool to teach about food, nutrition, cultivation and to show where our food comes from.
 The community garden also provides the opportunity to add fresh produce to people in need through agency distribution.